-Online, Tom publishes the American Mafia history website (mafiahistory.us) and moderates a related Mafia history discussion group on Yahoo!.
+Online, Tom publishes the American Mafia history website (mafiahistory.us) and moderates Mafia history discussion groups.
 He served as longtime editor of organized crime and crime publications categories for the Open Directory (dmoz.org).
 His online work put him in contact with Mike Tona in the summer of 2006.
 (Mike generously emailed corrections for some Buffalo-related information on the website.)

 Tom has written many crime- and law enforcement-related articles for Informer and for the On the Spot Journal of Crime and Law Enforcement History.
 He partnered with Mike Tona on articles relating to the Good Killers underworld organization, the assassination of Pittsburgh crime boss John Bazzano, the 1928 Mafia convention in Cleveland, and the history of the northeast Pennsylvania Mafia organization known as the Men of Montedoro.

 Tom is a graduate of Connecticut's Charter Oak State College with a bachelor's degree in History and Journalism.
 He also attended Western Connecticut State University, where he was Copy Editor of the student newspaper, The Echo, Copy Editor of the Economics Club Journal and winner of the Grolier Award and Arnold Brackman Scholarship for journalism.